keu/docs/astro/api-keys.md

 API keys are primarily used for automating code deploys via CI/CD.
 They allow you to bypass the login step of the Astro CLI deploy workflow, meaning that you can deploy code without any manual CLI inputs.

 When you run `astrocloud deploy <deployment-id>`, the Astro CLI looks for your API key in the form of OS-level environment variables named `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
-If these variables are set, the CLI can automatically push code to a Deployment by using your API key to authenticate.
+If the CLI can access these variables, then it can automatically push code to a Deployment by using your API key to authenticate.
 For examples of how to use Deployment API keys in CI/CD pipelines, see [CI/CD Templates](ci-cd.md#cicd-templates).

+You can also use Deployment API keys programmatically update Airflow using Airflow's stable REST API.
+For more information, see [Airflow API](airflow-api.md).

 ## Delete an API Key